cloudflare/workers-docs/content/sites/start-from-scratch.md

    wrangler generate --site my-site
    ```
    This command creates the following:
    - `public`: The static assets for your project.
-By default it contains an `index.html` and a `favicon.ic0`.
+By default it contains an `index.html` and a `favicon.ico`.
    - `workers-site`: The JavaScript for serving your assets.
 You don't need to edit this- but if you want to see how it works or add more functionality to your Worker, you can edit `workers-site/index.js`.
    - `wrangler.toml`: Your configuration file.
 You'll configure your account and project information here.